 Webber is the Josey Centennial Fellow in Energy Resources and an associate professor of mechanical engineering at the University of Texas at Austin.
 He is also the co-director of the Clean Energy Incubator at the Austin Technology Incubator.
 Webber’s research focuses on policy and technology as they relate to energy and the environment.

 White, R-Woodville, has represented House District 19 since 2010.
-He serves as vice chairman of the House Corrections Committee and sits on the Juvenile Justice & Family Issues and Emerging Issues in Texas Law Enforcement committees.
+He serves as chairman of the House Corrections Committee and sits on the International Trade & Intergovernmental Affairs Committee.
 Previously, White served as an instructor at the U.S. Infantry School and a professor of government at Angelina College.

 Wilson has served as editor of the Dallas Morning News since 2015.
-Previously he worked for ESPN, where he helped launch the data website FiveThirtyEight.
-Additionally, Wilson worked for the Tampa Bay Times, where he eventually became managing editor, as well as the Miami Herald.
-Wilson started his career in journalism as a summer intern at The Boston Globe.
+Previously he worked for ESPN, where he helped launch the data website FiveThirtyEight, the Tampa Bay Times, where he eventually became managing editor, and the Miami Herald.

 Workman, R-Austin, has represented House District 47 since 2011.
-He is a member of the House Insurance and Natural Resources committees and serves as vice chairman of the State & Federal Power & Responsibility Select Committee.
-Previously, Workman served 10 years in the U.S. Army Reserves.
-He is also the founder of the Austin-based Workman Commercial Construction Services, Ltd.
+He sits on the House Business & Industry and Natural Resources committees and the Subcommittee on Special Water Districts.
+Previously, he served 10 years in the U.S. Army Reserves.
+Workman is also the founder of Austin-based Workman Commercial Construction Services, Ltd.